aschollwoeck/clausewitz/Clausewitz/doc/readme.md

 It shall be possible to provide information and possible next steps depending on the phase of a project.

 #### Milestones / Decisions
+- "Documentation" and "Version control" of each Milestone and Decision

 #### Documents